OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

     ```

     > [!NOTE]
-    > If your add-in wasn't automatically sideloaded, then follow the instructions in [Sideload Outlook add-ins for testing](../outlook/sideload-outlook-add-ins-for-testing.md#sideload-manually) to manually sideload the add-in in Outlook.
+    > If your add-in wasn't automatically sideloaded, follow the instructions in [Sideload Outlook add-ins for testing](../outlook/sideload-outlook-add-ins-for-testing.md#sideload-manually) to manually sideload the add-in in Outlook.

 1. Create a new message, and add yourself to the **To** line.